jedff/fullstackopen/README.md

 [https://fullstackopen.com/en](https://fullstackopen.com/en)

-The course webpage is designed and created by Houston inc, who have also audited the content of the course material.
+The University of Helsinki and Houston Inc. have partnered up to challenge both individual developers and companies alike to learn and build upon their expertise in true Full Stack spirit.